olm3ca/Pixel-Slate/README.md

 5. Before you can boot from the new MacOS installation, you will need to copy the EFI to your internal EFI partition using the same procedure from step 3.

 6. Read the [OpenCore guide](https://dortania.github.io/OpenCore-Install-Guide/) on how to improve this hackintosh build and contribute here.

+7. For now, you can use [BetterDisplay](https://github.com/waydabber/BetterDisplay) for screen brightness.

 ## Part 6: Brunch